Heidi Thorne is an author and business speaker specializing in sales and marketing topics for coaches, consultants, and solopreneurs.

 How do you define small business owners?
-By how many employees they hire?
+Is it by how many employees they hire?
 Revenues?
-Where they do business?
+Where they choose to do business?
 Actually, it can include any of these, as well as differences in goals.

 For those wishing to become small business owners or those selling to them, knowing the differences is important.